|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Lucky Dip (Ffiction)

 The Hertfordshire ‘Pink Book’ (or ‘Teachers’ handbook to support planning and assessment’) uses the levels from the old National Curriculum and is therefore out of date.
-New assessment criteria, to support schools with assessing pupils in the core subject areas of the new primary National Curriculum, have been developed and are available within the subscription area of the Herts for Learning website.
+New assessment criteria, to support schools with assessing pupils in the core subject areas of the primary National Curriculum, have been developed and are available within the PA Plus - Primary Planning and Assessment subscription area of the Herts for Learning website.

 Guidance on Reporting to Parents: Age-Related Expectations